dh-miami/narratives_covid19/twitter-corpus/README.md

 The corpus of tweets consists of a list of Tweet Ids, that need to be treated with an "hydratator" in order to revocer all metadata.

+We started collecting our dataset on April 24th 2020.
+For prior dates (January - April 24th), we use the [PanaceaLab dataset](https://github.com/thepanacealab/covid19_twitter), since it is one of the few that collects data in all languages.